Water Meters

 Water Meters are precision instruments that measure water usage in gallons.
 Built to exacting industry standards, meters are carefully tested for accuracy by the manufacturer prior to installation.

 In 2015 the City installed an AMR (Automatic Meter Reading) System.
 This means all residential (and most commercial water meters) transmit readings automatically.
 Each meter sends a cellular signal 4 times a day with the hourly meter readings to data collection units which the Water Department can view at any time.
-This advancement allows the Water Dept. to read remotely without sending a meter reader to each household, and to be able to detect possible leaks and alert customers before they get a bill.
+This advancement allows the Water Dept. to read remotely without sending a meter reader to each household.

 Meter Damage